aolshevskiy/aolshevskiy.github.io/index.md

   A IOT platform for smart fridges and warehouses.
 We used Spark Streaming and handful of Spark batch jobs to gather and transform various info(like temperature, humidity and voltage levels) from physical devices for analysis and monitoring.
 Data(operational in Cassandra and warehouse in Redshift) is then published to SPA Frontend via REST services built in Play Framework.

-  Technologies: Scala, Docker/Docker Compose, PostgreSQL, Cassandra, Amazon Redshift, Amazon infrastructure(EC2, S3), Kafka, Apache Spark, Play Framework
+  Technologies: Scala, PostgreSQL, Cassandra, AWS(Redshit, EC2, S3), Kafka, Spark, Play Framework

   Engineered everything backend.
 Brought MVP to full scale production requiring minimal routine maintenance.